-Growing from strength to strength, the number of schools entering the competition has increased year on year, with a record number of over 870 schools entering this year, reaching close to 89,000 students.
+Going from strength to strength, the number of schools entering the competition has increased year on year, with a record number of over 870 schools entering this year, reaching close to 89,000 students.

 For this year’s challenge, student teams were tasked with designing a litter awareness campaign to encourage members of the public in their local area not to drop litter.
-The theme was built from the insight that positive peer pressure amongst under 25 year olds is effective at reducing littering behaviour, a key finding from a recent joint research report by Coca-Cola Enterprises and Keep Britain Tidy, which investigated the influences on littering by this age group.
+The theme was built from the insight that positive peer pressure amongst under 25 year olds is effective at reducing littering behaviour, a key finding from a recent joint research report by

 For the second year running, this year’s Grand Final was split across two days, with students first attending a Parliamentary reception at the House of Commons.
 Here each team showcased their campaigns to a host of MPs, including Stephen Crabb, Secretary of State for Wales.

 The second day - the Grand Final - saw students tasked with a new challenge to design a product made mainly from recycled materials.
-This included developing a business plan on how to take the product to market, developing a brand campaign to communicate its sustainability credentials as well as retail programme for securing in-store visibility.
+This included developing a business plan on how to take the product to market, developing a brand campaign to communicate its sustainability credentials, as well as retail programme for securing in-store visibility.

 Students presented their ideas to a panel of industry experts including Trewin Restorick, CEO of charity organisation Hubbub, and Joanne Denney-Finch OBE, CEO of IGD, the global food and grocery experts.

-This Year's Real Business Challenge Winners
+This year's Real Business Challenge winners

 A team of students from Cramlington Learning Village in the North East of England (pictured) were crowned this year’s Real Business Challenge winners and claimed not only a trophy, but a state-of-the-art 3D printer for their school.